 Medicare Supplemental Insurance plans cover 10 million Medicare beneficiaries.
 Also referred to as Medigap plans, these policies help pay for your share of Medicare expenses, such as your deductibles and co-insurance.
 Medicare supplement plans are available for purchase in all 50 states and are very popular with people who want little to no copays when they access healthcare services.

-Many people feel surprised to find that Medicare covers only 80% of your Part B expenses.
+Many people new to Medicare feel surprised to find that Medicare covers only 80% of your Part B expenses.
 The other 20% can be devastating to you financially if a serious illness arises.
 Medicare Supplements pay that 20% for you, among other things.
-Supplemental insurance for seniors with Medicare essentially buy you peace of mind by eliminating that cost-sharing responsibility.
+Supplemental insurance for seniors with Medicare essentially buys you peace of mind by eliminating that cost-sharing responsibility.